 Client

 The library provides a TCP/UDP client that can be used to communicate with a server.
-The client automatically connects to the server and creates a channel instance once the connection is established.
+The client automatically establishes a transport connection and creates a channel instance for it.
 Connection drops are automatically handled and the client will attempt to reconnect using an exponential backoff strategy.
+When a reconnect occurs, a new channel instance is created.

 Clients use the same channel configurations as listeners but require additional registration.